libremesh/lime-packages/packages/pirania/Readme.md

 * Have a "emergency" function to force pirania to show for everyone
 * Improveportal HTML/js actions
 * Fix redirect to the "original site", now goes to for example /cgi-bin/pirania/http%3A%2F%2Fprueba.com%2F
+* Do not re-add removed vouchers from the shared-state db (see removed.txt).